cloudflare/cloudflare-docs/content/api-shield/management-and-monitoring.md

 {{<Aside type="Note">}}

-If you deselect the save new endpoints to endpoint management box, the endpoints will not be added.
+If you deselect **Save new endpoints to endpoint management**, the endpoints will not be added.

 {{</Aside>}}